What is Product Lifecycle Management (PLM)?

 Each organization has its own business process or working culture based on the product and environment.
 Sometimes PLM software doesn’t support the business processes.
 Or some business processes cannot be mapped into the PLM software due to software limitations.
 In these scenarios either business process needs to be changed according to software or software needs to be enhanced to support business requirements.

 By default, some PLM software provides easy integration with widely used legacy software.
-Companies are using legacy softwares for a very long time that are based on older technologies that current PLM software won’t support.
-It becomes very challenging and complex to integrate with such older technology softwares.
+Companies have been using legacy software for a very long time that is based on older technologies that current PLM software won’t support.
+It becomes very challenging and complex to integrate with such older technology software.

-Following is the list of top 10 PLM software’s that are available in the market
+Following is the list of the top 10 PLM software that are available in the market

 1. Teamcenter